• ECTS

 2. Continuous laser oscillation

-• Fabry-Perot cavity with gain & loss : conditions for the laser effect (amplitude and phase)
+• Fabry-Perot cavity with gain & loss: lasing conditions (amplitude and phase)

 • Laser power and gain lock